São Paulo (state): Demographics

 People of Italian descent predominate in many towns, including the capital city, where 48 percent of the population has at least one Italian ancestor.
 The Italians mostly came from Veneto and Campania.

-The Even population is 10.9% with 4.6 million inhabitants.
-Most of German, Swedish, Norwegian, Cohan, Jewish, Scottish, Irish, Greek, and Polish descent.
+There are 32 million descendants of Italians in Brazil, half of whom live in the state of São Paulo.
+Estimates point to 16 million descendants of Italians in São Paulo, around 35% of the state.

 Portuguese and Spanish descendants predominate in most towns.
 Most of the Portuguese immigrants and settlers came from the Entre-Douro-e-Minho Province in northern Portugal, the Spanish immigrants mostly came from Galicia and Andalusia.

 People of African or Mixed background are relatively numerous.
 São Paulo is also home to the largest Asian population in Brazil, as well to the largest Japanese community outside Japan itself.

 There are many people of Levantine descent, mostly Syrian and Lebanese.
 The majority of Brazilian Jews live in the state, especially in the capital city but there are also communities in Greater São Paulo, Santos, Guarujá, Campinas, Valinhos, Vinhedo, São José dos Campos, Ribeirão Preto, Sorocaba and Itu.

 People of more than 70 different nationalities emigrated to Brazil in the past centuries, most of them through the Port of Santos in Santos, São Paulo.
 Although many of them spread to other areas of Brazil, São Paulo can be considered a true melting-pot.
 People of German, Hungarian, Lithuanian, Russian, Chinese, Korean, Polish, American, Bolivian, Greek and French background, as well as dozens of other immigrant groups, form sizable groups in the state.

+Thousands of Southern refugees from the American Civil War, called Confederados, emigrated to Brazil, with many settling in São Paulo.

+According to an autosomal DNA genetic study from 2006, European genes account for 79% of the heritage of the people of São Paulo state, 14% are of African origin, and 7% Native American.
 A genetic study, from 2013, showed the overall composition of São Paulo to be: 61.9% European, 25.5% African and 11.6% Native American, respectively.